chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `bucket`

 The bucket to consume from.
-If `sqs_bucket_path` is set this field is still required as a fallback.
+If the field `sqs.url` is specified this field is optional.

 Type: `string`